 ‘I’ll be back shortly to check on him again,’ she says.
 ‘We’re lucky Cameron has his own ward.
 That won’t last long.’

 Jason doesn’t respond.
 Instead, he resumes counting the spaces between the beeps.
 One.
 Two.

 Nathan opens his eyes.
 His lids flutter before he darts his vision around the room.
 A line of beds on either side with people, mostly men, gasping for air in their ventilators.
 He assumes he’s the only person younger than sixty.

-‘Hey, Nath.
+‘Hey, Cam.
 It’s good to see you awake again, mate.’

 Jason looks around for a moment and lifts his mask from his face.
 ‘No. You’re all clear.’

-There’s a pregnant pause before Jason slowly reaches out and wraps his hand over Nathan’s for the first time.
+There’s a pregnant pause before Jason slowly reaches out and wraps his hand over Cameron’s for the first time.
 ‘Now we can touch.’

 ‘Hey,’ Jason says, ‘I wanna show you something.’
 He takes back his hand and reaches below his chair.